Prayer Times

 When do Magrib Namaz timings begin and end today?

 It begins immediately after the sun sets and lasts until the red glow in the sky fades away.
-This short prayer times window changes daily based on location and season, so checking a trusted timetable, mosque notice board, or prayer app ensures accuracy.
+This short timing window changes daily based on location and season, so checking a trusted timetable, mosque notice board, or prayer app ensurest accuracy.

 Similar Posts